sasilver75/obsidian/SEAL Leaderboard.md

 Scale uses Elo-rankings to compare model performance across datasets; human evaluators compare responses of two models to the same prompt, and rate which is better along a multitude of capabilities.
 They use the same method as [[ChatBot Arena]], with the Bradley-Terry model...
 Authors also estimate confidence intervals using a bootstrapping technique (repeatedly sampling from the data with replacement).

+Unfortunately...
+SEAL Leaderboards are going to have a ==ceiling on trust==, due to the clear conflict of interests where models they're selling training data to likely have an advantage by possibly being in-distribution for human raters.